rodrigoklein/gs1-hc-spec/V1.0/References/QueryResponse.md

 The messages and the errors were inspired in HTTP request codes and you can see below the small list of codes allowed.

+> This is a start point of the message and error list.
+> The list can be improved in the future.

 ### List of message codes